complexsystemslab/project_ideas/project_ideas.md

   This work is part of the Accelerate Programme for Scientific Discovery which aims to democratize access to AI tools and apply AI to problems from diverse disciplines.
 The student will be part of a growing community of inter-disciplinary AI researchers at the University of Cambridge.

 ### Project idea 2

 * For high stakes decisions we need simple and explainable/interpretable models.
 This need is acute in the case of healthcare and social sciences like recidivism prediction [2].
 In this project, we will build simple interpretable models that are surrogates for deep learning models.
-We will show how to do this in the context of data for severe mental illness.

   The student will look at publicly available data and synthetic data to generate surrogate models that are transparent and interpretable.
 The process of creating these surrogate interpretable models will be automated.
 This can also be partially based on published work [1].